 The National Museum of Roller Derby project was officially inaugurated in June 2012 at a special event at Glasgow Women's Library.
 The 'national launch' took place at the Chaos on the Clyde tournament at Glasgow's Kelvinhall in August 2012.
 The museum's first public exhibition 'The Revolution on Roller Skates' was curated by members of Glasgow Roller Derby and Auld Reekie Roller Girls - Cara Viola, Maulin' Rouge and Bint Imperial and took place from 22 September - 13 October 2012 at Glasgow Women's Library.

-In 2013, Glasgow Women's Library - the host venue for the National Museum of Roller Derby's collection is moving from its current home at the Mitchell Library to the beautiful 1906 Grade B Listed Carnegie Library on Landressy Street in Bridgeton.
-Once settled in, this will provide a permanent home for the NMRD and the rest of Glasgow Women's Library's inspiring collection.
+In 2013, Glasgow Women's Library - the host venue for the National Museum of Roller Derby's collection - moved from its home at the Mitchell Library to the beautiful 1906 Grade B Listed Carnegie Library on Landressy Street in Bridgeton.
+Once settled in, this will provide a permanent home for the NMRD alongside the rest of Glasgow Women's Library's inspiring collection.

-For the first six months for 2013, while the move takes place, National Museum of Roller Derby volunteers are continuing to develop the project by building our connections with Roller Derby leagues across the UK and beginning to record 'oral histories' from key women involved in the sport...
-All with a view to organising more public events and exhibitions later in the year.
+Meanwhile, back in Glasgow, the new Women's Library building is undergoing a exciting redevelopment project, which should be finished by May 2015.
+When this is complete, National Museum of Roller Derby volunteers will continue to develop connections with Roller Derby leagues across the UK with a view to organising more public events and exhibitions later in the year.
 Watch this space!

 For further questions or to get involved please contact: email@example.com